Her Excellency, Dame Dr. Pearlette Louisy, GCSL, GCMG, D. St. J, Ph. D., LLD. (Hon)

 Dr. Louisy complemented her abiding interest in education with a love for culture and the performing arts.
 She was an active member of the Creative and Performing Arts Society (Drama and Chorale), the New Day Theatre Movement, and then the Bel Canto Choral Group.
 In culture it was the Folk Research Centre and the Mouvman Kweyol Sent Lisi which spearheaded her work in the promotion of and research into creole culture and language, an interest she still actively pursues.

-On 19 September 1997 she was the first woman to be appointed Saint Lucia's Governor-General, a position she still holds.
+On 19 September 1997 she was the first woman to be appointed Saint Lucia's Governor-General.
+She demitted office on 31 December 2017, having served for 20 years.

 Honours and awards